adugasamuel/Electronic-Sales-Analysis/README.md

 ---
 # Introduction

 The dataset used for this project is a **public/simulated dataset** created to mimic real-world electronic sales transactions across Nigeria.
-The purpose of the project is to demonstrate end-to-end data analyst skills — from data cleaning and modelling to exploratory analysis, visualization and secure report delivery (row-level security).
-All figures and visual ordering referenced in this README were taken directly from the project screenshots and should be validated against the raw data when you open the PBIX.
+The purpose of the project is to demonstrate end-to-end data analyst skills from data cleaning and modelling to exploratory analysis, visualization and secure report delivery (row-level security).
+All figures and visual ordering referenced in this README were made directly from the project analysis and should be validated against the raw data when you open the PBIX.

 ---